gardener/landscaper/docs/guided-tour/target-maps/03-multiple-subinst/README.md

+---
+title: Deploying to Multiple Clusters using multiple Subinstallations
+sidebar_position: 3
+---
 # Multiple Subinstallations Example

 In this example, we show again how target maps can be used to deploy an artefact to a variable number of target clusters.